 REPRESENTATIVE RESULTS:

 A typical outcome of the presented single-step enrichment of RpdA is shown in Figure 1 (referred to as “IgG”).
-For the sake of completeness, we also have included flow-through and elution fractions (“CFT” and “CE”) illustrating the second purification step by a calmodulin resin (“Cal”) as described12.
+For the sake of completeness, we also have included flow-through and elution fractions (“CFT” and “CE”) illustrating the second purification step by a calmodulin resin (“CaM”) as described12.
 The displayed silver-stained gel (A) clearly illustrates the efficacy of the first affinity step that is even further increased when performing the tandem purification.
 Most prominent proteins present in the protein extract and the flow-through, however, already are depleted in the TEV eluate (TE).
-It is important to notice that the TEV elution fractions are 60 >100 × concentrated compared to extract and flow-through.
+It is important to notice that the TEV elution fractions are >100 × concentrated compared to extract and flow-through.
 The asterisks mark tagged RpdA (compare panel B).
-The calculated MW of RpdA including the CaBP (RpdA::CaBP) is 82 kDa, however, the protein migrates at a much higher apparent molecular weight of approx. 120 kDa.
+The calculated MW of RpdA including the CBP (RpdA::CBP) is 82 kDa, however, the protein migrates at a much higher apparent molecular weight of approx. 120 kDa.
 This phenomenon has been observed previously and can be assigned to the specific properties of its C-terminus4,17.
-The immunoblot (B) shows strong signals migrating at approx. 120 kDa corresponding to CaBP-tagged full-length RpdA (RpdA::CaBP) in the TEV eluate (“TE”), the calmodulin flow-through (“CFT”), and eluate (“CE”) fractions.
+The immunoblot (B) shows strong signals migrating at approx. 120 kDa corresponding to CBP-tagged full-length RpdA (RpdA::CBP) in the TEV eluate (“TE”), the calmodulin flow-through (“CFT”), and eluate (“CE”) fractions.
 In the acid eluate (“AE”) a second signal with a slightly larger MW is visible.
 This represents the proportion of TAP-tagged RpdA bound to the IgG resin that was not released by TEV cleavage.
 The difference in size corresponds to 16 kDa of the protein A repeat of uncleaved RpdA::TAP.
-As expected, no bands could be detected by the anti-CaBP antibody in the wild-type control fractions (panel B, “wild type”).
+As expected, no bands could be detected by the anti-CBP antibody in the wild-type control fractions (panel B, “wild type”).

 The results of a representative deacetylase activity assay with the specific HDAC inhibitor trichostatin A (TSA) are displayed in Figure 2.
 This assay was originally developed for plants18 and has also been used for inhibitor screening against mammalian deacetylases19,20.
 The histones used for the assay were labeled and prepared as described16.
 The effect of increasing concentrations of TSA on the catalytic activity of the enriched RpdA complex (“TE ± TSA”) is shown.
 The sensitivity of the activity confirms that measured cpm values are indeed due to RpdA and not caused by unspecific protease activity.
 This is an important observation as it indicates that TEV, which is present at rather high concentration, does not interfere with the HDAC activity assay.
 In order to assign measured HDAC activity to RpdA, a wild-type strain was used as negative control (“Co”).
 As expected, only marginal HDAC activity (approx. 5-10% of RpdA-enriched fractions) was detected in the TEV eluate of the wild type.
 Interestingly, HDAC activity is significantly reduced after the second affinity purification step (“CE”) when compared to the TEV eluate.